-But the middle part is complicated.
 Gene variants can suggest adverse drug responses, the rate of drug metabolism, or the susceptibility of a pathogen to treatment, among other things.
-In the case of drug metabolism, for example, there are several metabolizing enzymes and genes, and drugs can compete with each other for one or more of them simultaneously.
 It would seem that there is a market for tools to help clinicians — who are rumored to be wary and uninformed about pharmacogenomics — sift through the data for decent dosage estimations, but so far, surprisingly few companies have stepped forward.

-Seryx is planning to offer a database service in mid-September that uses drug-metabolizing-enzyme genotypes and other clinical information to point clinicians to research in the clinical literature that should inform their drug and dosage choices.
-The service, called Signature Genetics, is an early version of the company's Drug Regimen Optimizer, which will accept genotyping data and clinical data to suggest actual drugs and dosages for individual patients.
-Seryx filed a patent for the DRO last week.
+Seryx was planning to offer a database service in mid-September that uses drug-metabolizing-enzyme genotypes and other clinical information to point clinicians to research in the clinical literature that should inform their drug and dosage choices.
+The service, called Signature Genetics, is an early version of the company’s Drug Regimen Optimizer, which will accept genotyping data and clinical data to suggest actual drugs and dosages for individual patients.

-The Drug Regimen Optimizer "is going to be the most comprehensive IT tool that exists," taking into account multiple gene-variant, drug-drug interaction, and other clinical information, "and actually pumping out recommendations," Reggie Downey, Seryx vice president of sales and marketing, told Pharmacogenomics Reporter.
+The Drug Regimen Optimizer “is going to be the most comprehensive IT tool that exists,” taking into account multiple gene-variant, drug-drug interaction, and other clinical information, “and actually pumping out recommendations,” according to Reggie Downey, vice president of sales and marketing at Seryx.